 • have been investigated and treated for medical causes of disability and dependency that may have been remedial;

-• have a caregiver living with unacceptable risk to their well-being, no longer able to provide care and support, or there is no caregiver available;
+• have a caregiver living with unacceptable risk to their well-being, have a caregiver who is no longer able to provide care and support, or do not have a caregiver available;

 • will accept the first appropriate bed where your preferred facility or location could not be accommodated on admission;